salvadornm/cerisse/docs/tips.md

 ## Cerisse script

-The **cerisse** script can help to clean directories, create backups, create visit files for movies quickly.
+The **cerisse** script can help to clean directories, create backups, create visit files for movies quickly, check basic simulation paramenters.
 It is useful for day to day running and avoid file creep-up.
 The script is installed in `bin` and can be used by

 ```bash
 $ ../bin/cerisse [options]